-You will find information here about the Lord-Lieutenant of Cornwall and his role and responsibilities, together with links to related websites and wider information.
+You will find information here about the Lord-Lieutenant of Cornwall and the Isles of Scilly, his role and responsibilities, together with links to related websites and wider information.

 For general enquiries on Lieutenancy or related matters please contact:

 The Cornwall Lieutenancy Office, County Hall, Truro, Cornwall, TR1 3AY

 - The Vice Lord-Lieutenant and Deputy Lieutenants